-- 7. Pass the dosage calculations test with a score of 90% or higher. - 8.
+- 7. Pass the dosage calculations test with a score of 90% or higher after conditional acceptance. - 8.
 Submit completed application packet by posted deadline. - 9.
 Submit official college transcript(s) showing completion of prerequisite courses.
-Applicants will be ranked and selected based on the following criteria - a.
-Cumulative GPA in prerequisite courses - b.
-Admission standardized exam scores must meet or exceed the benchmark score to be considered first for admission - c.
-Weighted score based on first or second grade in science - d.
-Completion of non-nursing core curriculum - 10.
+Applicants will be ranked on the following criteria - a.
+Cumulative GPA in prerequisite courses; - b.
+Admission standardized exam scores must meet or exceed the benchmark score to be considered for admission; - c.
+Weighted score based on first or second grade in science; amd - d.
+Completion of non-nursing core curriculum. - 10.
 Provide proof of health requirements no later than the designated date: - a.
 Receive immunizations mandated by the Texas Department of State Health Services for health care workers.
 Note: Hepatitis B series must be completed by the first clinical day of the first semester.
 This series requires 6 months to complete.

-- 11. Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 12.
+All nursing programs: \COVID-19 vaccination is not mandated by Angelina College; however, the College adheres to the requirements of clinical sites.
+Therefore, without being vaccinated for COVID-19, students may not be able complete clinical requirements, which would make them ineligible for graduation and the NCLEX RN/PN Licensing examination. - 11.
+Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 12.
 Applicants will be notified of "conditional" acceptance decisions via college email. - 13.
-A random drug screen will be required and must be negative to continue in the Nursing Program. - 14.
+A random drug screen will be required and must be negative to continue in the Nursing Program.
+Date will be announced. - 14.
 To complete the equivalent of two calendar years, students must pay to have credit by experience courses added to transcript.